Project

 which means the port is not open, either due to firewall or server is not running (test2.py in this case)

-- Added by Anonymous about 19 years ago
+- Added by Anonymous over 19 years ago

 thanks to this thread our connection problems have been resolved. :)